 Aquatic (blue) and terrestrial (green) food richness assessed as a ratio of the concentration of each nutrient per 100 grams to the daily recommended nutrient intake (RNI).
+Each shaded box represents the median value across all species comprised within each taxonomic group.
+Food groups were ordered vertically by their mean nutrient richness, or the mean across the ratio of each individual nutrient concentration per 100g of food to the RNI.
+Higher values indicate meeting a higher percentage of the daily recommended intake.
 See Table S5 for the RNI values and their citations.
-Food groups ordered by nutrient richness, or the mean across the ratio of each individual nutrient concentration per 100g of food to the RNI.
-Higher values indicate meeting a higher percentage of the daily recommended intake.
-Foods organized according to average nutrient richness across the selected nutrients.

 Fig. 2 Difference in daily per capita intake of various nutrients from increasing aquatic food production and fully accounting for species diversity.
 The maps show the difference in mean nutrient intakes in 2030 under the high and baseline production scenarios when fully accounting for species diversity.
 Values greater than zero indicate higher nutrient intake under the high production scenario.
 Values less than zero indicate lower nutrient intake under the high production scenario.
 The boxplots show the difference in mean nutrient intakes in 2030 under both production scenarios, with and without fully accounting for species diversity.
 In the boxplots, the solid line indicates the median, the box indicates the interquartile range (IQR; 25th and 75th percentiles), the whiskers indicate 1.5 times the IQR, and the points beyond the whiskers indicate outliers.
 Countries smaller than 25,000 km2 are illustrated as points (small European countries excluded).